codingPhuc/obsidian_git_discreteMath/lab4/theorem 4.7.4 infinitude of primes.md

 	a = bq + r and 0=< r < b
 the integer q is called the quotient , while r is called the remainder
 note the limit on r : r lies in the range 0 ,1 , 2,

+## 4.5 GREATES COMMON DIVISOR
+DEFINITION 4.5.1(GREATEST COMMON DIVISOR) let a and b be integers , not both zero .
+The greatest common divisor of a and b , denoted gcd(a,b) m is the integer d satisfying :
+(i) d | a and d|b
+(